Are you planning to attend a video editing institute in Delhi or Learning the art of video editing?

 There are certain mistakes common with video editors and student alike, leaving the edited work askew.
 Here are a few of these mistakes to avoid so as to not to give the impression of a novice with your video edit.

 - Pace Mismatch

 In every video editing, there are mostly two audio tracks, one for the voices and one for the music otherwise known as the background music.
 The matching of the music and the pacing of the shots go a long way in determining the level of expertise of the video editor.
-Quick shots, whip pans and cuts in action paced movies should be matched with fast paced hip hop, rock, dub step music while slow transition dissolves, long shots and slower camera moves should be matched with slower pop, adult alternative and jazz music.
-Without this simple mismatch, the effects, mood and pace of the story would be lost and the resultant video would be a bland amateur work suitable only for the trash bin of the video editing suite.
+Quick shots, whip pans and cuts in an action paced movies should be matched with fast-paced hip-hop, rock, dubstep music while slow transition dissolves, long shots and slower camera moves should be matched with slower pop, adult alternative, and jazz music.
+Without this simple mismatch, the effects, mood, and pace of the story would be lost and the resultant video would be a bland amateur work suitable only for the trash bin of the video editing suite.
 The sync of both vocal and instruments is also something the video editing experts pride their expertise on.
 The vocal conveys the content and the instruments set the pace and mood, without a perfect sync, the effect of a film would be lost.
-Ensuring that the audio is also in sync with the video at all times is a common mistake that occurs especially when editing on low grade system that doesn’t meet up with the system requirements of the video editing software.
-Aspirant willing to join a video editing institute in Delhi should be careful while being aesthetically about this film making process.
+Ensuring that the audio is also in sync with the video at all times is a common mistake that occurs especially when editing on a low-grade system that doesn’t meet up with the system requirements of the video editing software.
+Aspirant willing to join a video editing institute in Delhi should be careful while being aesthetically about this filmmaking process.

 - Jerky and Incomplete Transitions.